mnosinov/werty-cli-pydev-tools/README.md

 - install tmux - use tmux from the start!
 - copy .tmux.conf
 - install tmux plugin manager: ```git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm```
 	- .tmux.conf is already reade to use - with tmux-resurrect included.
+Don't forget to source this config.
+While been in tmux - <Prefix> + I
 - install mc
 - install zip, unzip
 - install htop